-Inclusive of fiscal year 2018, the Company has achieved the "threshold" amount of diluted earnings per share in four of the five preceding fiscal years and eight of the preceding ten fiscal years.
+Inclusive of fiscal year 2020, the Company has achieved the "threshold" amount of diluted earnings per share in two of the five preceding fiscal years and seven of the preceding ten fiscal years.
+Inclusive of fiscal year 2020, the Company has achieved the "target" amount of diluted earnings per share in two of the five preceding fiscal years and six of the preceding ten fiscal years.